William-Dbt/piscine-python_data_science/README.md

   - ex01: Discover of classmethod and \_\_str\_\_ and \_\_repr\_\_ specials methods with heritage
   - ex02: Discover of multiple heritage in classes
   - ex03: Discover of surcharge operators +, -, *, /
+  - ex04: Discover of static method in classes

 ***Module 04***: Structure Design.